tkrebs/ep3-bs/README.md

 The current version (June, 2018) is 1.6.3.

-Version 1.6.3 introduced some GDPR compliance based changes.
+Version 1.6.3 introduced some GDPR compliance based changes and requested features.

 Version 1.6.2 changed the configuration behaviour and requires some manual changes (see data/docs/update.txt).
 Otherwise, the update will not work.